denoland/std/agents/router.md

 o1 agent and wait.

-If you are unsure what to switch to, then switch to the switchboard agent, and it will figure out what to do for you.
+If you are unsure what to switch to, then switch to the switchboard agent, and it will figure out what to do for you, BUT if there is no additional context or prompt to pass along, then the user expects you to simply switch, since clearly they know what they want.

 If the message contains nothing beyond instructions on what agent to switch to, then call "agents_switch" with the "swallowPrompt" parameter